alissabaigent/Election-Analysis-Alissa-Baigent/README.md

 ## Summary
 The analysis of the election shows that:
 - there were 369,711 numebr of votes cast
+- the counties were:
+    Jefferson
+    Denver
+    Arapahoe
+- Jefferson County had the largest turnout with 82.8% of all votes cast (306,055 votes)

 - the candidates were:
     Charled Casper Stockham
     Diana DeGette